gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The Gradle team is pleased to announce Gradle 4.6.

-First and foremost, this release of Gradle features extensive improvements to dependency management.
-You can now [declare dependency constraints for transitive dependencies](#dependency-constraints-for-transitive-dependencies) and avoid problems caused by oft-hidden upstream dependency changes.

-This release of Gradle also includes crucial features for Maven dependency compatibility: support for [importing BOMs](#bom-import), [optional dependencies](#support-for-optional-dependencies-in-pom-consumption), and [compile/runtime separation when consuming POMs](#compile/runtime-scope-separation-in-pom-consumption).
-For now you must enable these features by adding `enableFeaturePreview('IMPROVED_POM_SUPPORT')` to your _settings.gradle_ file, as they break backward compatibility in some cases.

-Next, this release of Gradle includes built-in support for JUnit Platform and the JUnit Jupiter/Vintage Engine, also known as [JUnit 5 support](#junit-5-support).
+First and foremost, this release of Gradle includes built-in support for JUnit Platform and the JUnit Jupiter/Vintage Engine, also known as [JUnit 5 support](#junit-5-support).
 You can use the new filtering and engines functionality in JUnit 5 using the examples provided below and in the documentation.

 Also regarding testing, you can now improve your testing feedback loop when running JVM-based tests using the [new fail-fast option for `Test` tasks](#fail-fast-option-for-test-tasks), which stops the build immediately after the first test failure.

+With this release of Gradle, you can now [declare dependency constraints for transitive dependencies](#dependency-constraints-for-transitive-dependencies) and avoid problems caused by oft-hidden upstream dependency changes.

+It also features enhanced Maven dependency compatibility: support for [importing BOMs](#bom-import), [optional dependencies](#support-for-optional-dependencies-in-pom-consumption), and [compile/runtime separation when consuming POMs](#compile/runtime-scope-separation-in-pom-consumption).
+For now you must enable these features by adding `enableFeaturePreview('IMPROVED_POM_SUPPORT')` to your _settings.gradle_ file, as they break backward compatibility in some cases.

 This version of Gradle also comes with a couple especially useful new APIs for task development.
 You can now [declare custom command-line flags for your custom tasks](#tasks-api-allows-custom-command-line-options), for example: `gradle myCustomTask --myfoo=bar`.
 In addition, [tasks that extend `Test`, `JavaExec` or `Exec` can declare rich arguments](#rich-command-line-arguments-for-test,-javaexec-or-exec-tasks) for invoking the underlying executable.
 This allows for better modeling of tools like annotation processors.